 - The VOR form will be provided by the lender

 - All VA and/or FHA manual underwriting files will require verification of rent

 - Those who cannot provide VOR can get an exemption by us by completing a rent free living with family letter

 Borrowers can qualify for a FHA Loan after a bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale, however, there are mandatory waiting period after bankruptcy and foreclosure to qualify for a FHA Loan as well as other mortgage loan programs.

-- A FHA borrower can qualify for a FHA Loan with no waiting period after a Chapter 13 Bankruptcy discharged date but if the Chapter 13 Bankruptcy discharge has been seasoned for less than 2 years, then it needs to be a manual underwrite.
+- If the Chapter 13 Bankruptcy discharge has been seasoned for less than 2 years, then it needs to be a manual underwrite

 Late Payments After Bankruptcy And Foreclosure